chaw-thiri/chaw-thiri.github.io/_posts/2023-12-20-music-data-analysis.md

 ---
 layout: post
-title: "Data Analysis on Most Popular Spotify Songs of 2023"
+title: Data Analysis on Most Popular Spotify Songs of 2023
 lead: Data Analysis using Python, Pandas, Numpy, MatplotLib and Seaborn
 ---
+🔍

 Analyzed the major and minor modes' influence on stream count.
 Explored correlations between BPM, danceability, and stream counts.